 During the period under review, TPJ demonstrated a high level of environmental performance with their resource consents.
 An improvement was required in TPJ's level of administrative performance as defined in Section 1.1.5.
-The riparian planting required by the culverting consent (that also retrospectively covers approximately 675 m of culverting) had fallen behind schedule during the year under review.
+The riparian planting required by the culverting consent (that also retrospectively covers approximately 675 m of culverting installed without a consent) had fallen behind schedule during the year under review.
+A consent variation was granted allowing additional time to complete the works